gunharth/music-articles/intervals-or-the-key-to-harmonic-understanding.md

 Note again that dbb is the same pitch as c, but is referred to as Diminished Second, as our starting note is d.

 To be honest, I cannot remember having to deal with a diminished second since I took classes in traditional harmony.
 One use of this would be if you are writing for strings like Violin or Cello.
-Because they are not fretted instruments, there is a slight intonation difference in playing a dbb and a c and thus beeing musically distinctive would be important.
+Because they are not fretted instruments, there is a slight intonation difference in playing a dbb and a c and thus being musically distinctive would be important.

 Nevertheless, trust me.
 If you understand this weird stuff everything else in the future will be a piece of cake.